AskMeAgain/Event-Meshinery/README.md

 * MySql
 * Memory

+## Motivation <a name="Motivation"></a>

+Doing long running (blocking) calls (like rest) via Kafka Streams represents a challenge as this blocks a single thread in the Kafka Streams framework from processing other messages and a single partition from getting processed:

+**If you block a partition with a long running call, then you cannot process any other messages from this partition until the processing is unblocked.**

+This means that you can only scale in Kafka Streams as far as your Kafka Cluster (Partition count) allows:
+If your Kafka Cluster has 32 Partitions per topic, you can only have a max number of 32 running threads and can only run 32 stream processors/message processing in parallel.

+To solve this problem, the Event-Meshinery framework removes a guarantee:

+**Messages are not processed in a partition in order, but processed as they arrive.**

+This is possible if your events are completely independent of each other and it doesnt matter if you process message B before message A, even if it is stored in the same partition.

-## Advantages
+## Advantages of Event-Meshinery

-* This framework lets you structure your code in a really transparent way by providing a state store independent api
-* You separate the business layer from the underlying implementation layer
+* This framework lets you structure your code in a really transparent way by providing a state store independent api, by separate the business layer from the underlying implementation layer
 * You can resume a process in case of error and you will start exactly where you left off (within bounds)
 * Fine granular configs for your thread management